slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Work force price

-To discuss a work force price of mentors and experts we should remember that a student that understood how to be a mentor can potentially go to a educational market out of the school or university and get money for helping other students then his peers.
-Thus we can approximate the wage of a mentor with the lowest wage of teacher in the country that he lives.
+To discuss a work force price of tutors and experts we should remember that a student that understood how to be a tutor can potentially go to a educational market out of the school or university and get money for helping other students then his peers.
+Thus we can approximate the wage of a tutor with the lowest wage of teacher in the country that he lives.

-The expert wage should be larger than the mentor wage to motivate most qualified students to become experts.
+The expert wage should be larger than the tutor wage to motivate most qualified students to become experts.
 As qualified students can find a good position in an online tutoring we can assume that the maximum teacher wage in the country where the expert lives could be a good approximation of the market expert wage.

 We collected teacher wage data per country from [salaryexplorer.com](http://www.salaryexplorer.com/?loc=23&loctype=1&job=123&jobtype=3#browsesalaries) on 2023.01.08.
 From the Table 2 you can see that maximum teacher wage on average is 3.16 times higher that minimum teacher wage.
-Thus an expert should get 3.16 times more money per 1 minute of his work than a mentor.
-Teacher wage is minimal in Ethiopia so a mentor will get in Ethiopia the smallest wage in comparison to other countries listed in the table 2.
+Thus an expert should get 3.16 times more money per 1 minute of his work than a tutor.
+Teacher wage is minimal in Ethiopia so a tutor will get in Ethiopia the smallest wage in comparison to other countries listed in the table 2.

 |             | Min | Max | Max/Min |
 | ----------- | ------- | ------- | ------- |